bolmenbygdens-friskola/hemsida/content/about.en.md

 ## Will you offer school transportation?
 Yes, Bolmenbygdens Friskola will arrange school transportation for all students.
 We also intend to enable trips from both Ljungby and Lagan.
+We offer a school transport concept that makes everyday life easier for both children and parents.
+We pick up the pupils directly from their homes in the morning.
+Our school buses are driven by reliable adults with good local knowledge, which ensures a personal and safe journey every day.
+In the afternoon, the children are dropped off back at their homes, so that the day ends in a calm and safe manner.

 ## Is membership or work effort required?
 No, neither.